jzbrooks/awesome-kotlin/README.md

 * [PatilShreyas/NotyKT](https://github.com/PatilShreyas/NotyKT) - NotyKT is a complete Kotlin-stack (Backend + Android) application built to demonstrate the use of Modern development tools with best practices implementation.
 * [Marwa-Eltayeb/CurrencyExchange](https://github.com/Marwa-Eltayeb/CurrencyExchange) - Currency Exchange App that displays real-time currency rates, shows a chart for any currency pair in the world to see their currency history and provides a currency converter.
 * [AmrDeveloper/Linkhub](https://github.com/AmrDeveloper/Linkhub) - Free and open source effective link management app with no ads.
+* [SimpleMobileTools/Simple-Notes](https://github.com/SimpleMobileTools/Simple-Notes) - A simple textfield for adding quick notes without ads.

 ### <a name="android-extensions"></a>Extensions <sup>[Back ⇈](#android-extensions-subcategory)</sup>
+* [ajalt/timberkt](https://github.com/ajalt/timberkt) - Easy Android logging with Kotlin and Timber.
 * [rosariopfernandes/fireXtensions](https://github.com/rosariopfernandes/fireXtensions) - Unofficial Kotlin Extensions for the Firebase Android SDK.
 * [matteocrippa/karamba](https://github.com/matteocrippa/karamba) - A Swiss army knife of useful extensions for Kotlin
-* [ajalt/timberkt](https://github.com/ajalt/timberkt) - Easy Android logging with Kotlin and Timber.

 ### <a name="android-tools"></a>Tools <sup>[Back ⇈](#android-tools-subcategory)</sup>
 * [kiruto/debug-bottle](https://github.com/kiruto/debug-bottle) - Debug Bottle is an Android runtime debug / develop tools written using kotlin language.